MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 Version supportability limitations include:

-- You can use Windows 10 and 11 clients to host your SQL Server instance, because it's not possible to enable the Always On availability group feature that's required for the link.
-The SQL Server instance must be hosted on Windows Server 2012 or later.
+- You can't use Windows 10 and 11 clients to host your SQL Server instance, because it's not possible to enable the Always On availability group feature that's required for the link.
+SQL Server instances must be hosted on Windows Server 2012 or later.
 - SQL Server versions 2008 to 2014 aren't supported by the link feature, as the SQL engine of these releases doesn't have built-in support for distributed availability groups required for the link.
 Upgrade to a newer version of SQL Server to use the link.

 Data replication limitations include: